 - How much does registration cost?

-- Registration for the 2018 season ranges from $60 to $140 depending on age.
+- Registration for the 2019 regular season is $50 to $175 depending on age.
 For more information, check our registration page.

 - At a minimum, your child will need a baseball glove.
 Prices for gloves vary widely.
 You can find a good second-hand glove for as little as $10 at thrift stores in the off-season.